 Weeds or diseased material can be used in compost and should not be burnt.
 You could also bury any weeds or diseased garden waste in a trench and it will slowly break down returning nutrients to the soil.
 If it is woody material put it through a wood-chipper then use it as a mulch to keep the weeds down.
 This is a much greener alternative to a bonfire as burning the waste will just turn potential nutrients into carbon dioxide and toxic compounds which damage health and the environment.

-For further details, please email Environmental Services Helpline or telephone 01908 252570
+For further details, please email Customer Services Helpline or telephone 01908 25257.

-Where are the local Community Recycling Centres (tips)?
+Where are the local Household Waste and Recycling Centres (The tip)?

-Garden waste may be taken to one of MK Council's three Community Recycling Centres or tips, which are situated at:
+Garden waste may be taken to one of MK Council's three Household Waste and Recycling Centres or tips, which are situated at:

 - Crawley Road, Newport Pagnell